 The following section describes the rules of grammar to be used in editing configuration files.

-White space Leading white space is ignored in the parsing of configuration termination symbol (;).
+White space Leading white space is ignored in the parsing of configuration files.
+Trailing white space is ignored if it follows the statement termination symbol (;).